chspoerlein/selectivity_tutorial/README.md

 Measuring educational selectivity
 ---------------------------------

-In short, educational selectivity is measured by recording individuals position in the age- and sex-specific educational distributions in their region (and/or country) of origin (i.e., what is typically refered to as relative education).
+In short, educational selectivity is measured by recording individual's position in the age- and sex-specific educational distributions in their region (and/or country) of origin (i.e., what is typically referred to as relative education).
 Formally, relative education is defined as

 $$\\sum\_{i=1}^I (\\frac{a\_{i-1}}{N} +\\frac{a\_{i}}{2\*N})$$

-where i refers to the educational categories, *a*<sub>*i* − 1</sub> to the number of individuals one educational category lower \[this term is ignored for i=1, i.e., the lowest educational category\], *a*<sub>*i*</sub> to the number of individuals in the *i*<sup>*t**h*</sup> educational category and N to the total number of respondents in the same region, age and gender group as the respondent.
-The resulting values range from 0 to 1 where, for example, 0.6 would suggest that 60 percent of the regions's population with the same age and sex have an educational attainment that is at most as high as the individual considered.
+where i refers to the educational categories, *a*<sub>*i* − 1</sub> to the number of individuals one educational category lower \[this term is ignored for i=1, i.e., the lowest educational category\], *a*<sub>*i*</sub> to the number of individuals in the *i*<sup>*th*</sup> educational category and N to the total number of respondents in the same region, age and gender group as the respondent.
+The resulting values range from 0 to 1 where, for example, 0.6 would suggest that 60 percent of the region's population with the same age and sex have an educational attainment that is at most as high as the individual considered.

-Hence, every individual from the same region, the same age group, the same sex and the same educational attainment has the same value of relativ education.
+Hence, every individual from the same region, the same age group, the same sex and the same educational attainment has the same value of relative education.
 This makes things somewhat easier as we only need one observation for each of the different combinations of characteristics.

 Additional measures